-These chicken meatballs are perfect any night of the week.
-The meatballs are super light, juicy, and bursting with the perfect amount of seasoning.
+These ground chicken meatballs are perfect any night of the week.
+The meatballs are super light, juicy, and bursting with the perfect seasoning.

-Meatballs are always a good idea, especially when they are made with chicken.
+Meatballs are always a good idea, especially made with chicken.
 Chicken may be the most versatile protein.
-The simple protein can be turned into burgers, cut into strips, or turned into a light and creamy main course.
+The simple protein can be turned into casseroles, grilled as strips, or a creamy main course.